 What’s a Manifesto?

-A public declaration of the intentions, motives, or views of a group – usually a number of statements presented as a list.
+A public declaration of beliefs, values and intentions – usually a number of statements presented as a list.

 How it works